openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0003-hybrid-approach-for-public-apis.rst

 A hybrid solution faces two challenges:

-- "out-of-date write conflicts": how do we handle a situation where an API user where an API user attempts to update a course using a stale course snapshot as a starting point?
+- "out-of-date write conflicts": how do we handle a situation where an API user attempts to update a course using a stale course snapshot as a starting point?
   This creates a danger of overwriting another person's changes.
 - "dirty writes": how do we handle a situation where there are multiple concurrent, asynchronous import or update